OpenWebAdvocacy/website/src/ja/posts/google-backs-down--will-grant-hotseat-in-eu-browser-choice-screen.md

 ## Google Finally Changes Course

-On 9 March 2026, it emerged that Google had reversed its stance and agreed to give the chosen browser the hotseat, likely due to the tireless work behind the scenes of the EU Commission:
+On the 9th of March 2026, it emerged that Google had reversed its stance and agreed to give the chosen browser the hotseat, likely due to the work behind the scenes of the EU Commission:

 > **Due to pressure from stakeholders (and most prominently, from Open Web Advocacy),** **the gatekeeper** **finally** budged and **agreed to place the icon of the browser selected by the user as a default** from the choice screen displayed according to Article 6(3) DMA **in the hotseat of new Pixel devices** (page 125 of Alphabet’s compliance report) (although not on all Android devices).
-> <cite>[Alba Ribera Martínez](https://www.linkedin.com/pulse/gatekeepers-submit-dma-compliance-reports-regulatory-ribera-mart%C3%ADnez-7vwve#:~:text=Due%20to%20pressure,way%20or%20another)<br>(emphasis added)</cite>
+> <cite>[Dr Alba Ribera Martínez - Lecturer in Competition Law at University Villanueva](https://www.linkedin.com/pulse/gatekeepers-submit-dma-compliance-reports-regulatory-ribera-mart%C3%ADnez-7vwve#:~:text=Due%20to%20pressure,way%20or%20another)<br>(emphasis added)</cite>

 > **Choice Screen Design**<br>
 > Without prejudice to Google’s legal position that this is not required by Article 6(3), Google has agreed to place the icon of the browser selected by the user from the choice screen in the hotseat of new Pixel devices.